csc-training/portable-gpu-programming/sycl/exercises/03-poisson-jacobi-iter/Readme.md

             });
 });
 ```
-This step is repeated, but in the second step the accesors  are inverted so that we avoid a redundant data copy from **unew** variable to **u**:
+This step is repeated, but in the second step the accesors  are inverted so that a redundant data copy, from **unew** variable to **u**, is avoided:

 ```cpp
 q.submit([&](handler& h) {